Arrests made in decades-old killings of 2 California kids

 In the 1990 case, a 50-year-old Edward Donell Thomas was in custody in connection with the kidnapping and killing of William Tillett outside Los Angeles.
 Prosecutors said they charged him with murder Tuesday.

+Inglewood police have "significant and compelling physical evidence which implicates Edward Thomas in the murder of William Tillett," Capt.
+Mark Fried said Wednesday.
+He declined to elaborate.

-Investigators didn't say what linked Thomas to the slaying.
-William disappeared while walking home from school in Inglewood on May 24, 1990.
+The boy disappeared while walking home from school in Inglewood on May 24, 1990.
 His body was found in a dark carport later that day.
 The coroner determined he had been suffocated.

 Thomas, a resident of Pomona, was being held without bail.
 It wasn't known if he has an attorney.
 Arraignment is scheduled for April 4.